How to Automate Client Reporting as a Virtual Assistant (2026)

 7. Zapier vs. Make for Client Reporting Workflows

-The complete Zapier vs. Make comparison covers both platforms in full.
+The Complete Zapier vs. Make Comparison covers both platforms in full.
 For automated client reporting specifically, the decision reduces to a single variable: how many clients you are running reporting for, and how complex the conditional logic needs to be.

 Decision Framework